Skip to content

 Outstanding Universal Value (OUV)

-The OUV statement highlights the architectural and engineering quality across the ensemble—Salt’s Mill and New Mill; hierarchical housing; the Dining Room, Congregational Church, Almshouses, Hospital, School, Institute, and Roberts Park— and notes its influence on later garden-city development.
+The Statement of Outstanding Universal Value highlights the architectural and engineering quality across the ensemble—Salts Mill and New Mill; hierarchical housing; Dining Room, Congregational Church, Almshouses, Hospital, School, Institute and Roberts Park—and notes its influence on later garden-city and planned-community thinking.

-This completeness is unusual: the plan, massing and civic provision are readable at street level, and adaptive reuse since the 1980s has preserved significance while keeping the place alive for visitors and residents.
+Saltaire is unusual in how complete it feels on the ground.
+The plan, massing and civic provision are readable at street level, and adaptive reuse since the 1980s has preserved significance while keeping the place lively for residents and visitors.

 Plain-English OUV